barbajs/barba/documentation/user/core.md

     // prevent Barba from redirecting the user to the requested URL
     // this is equivalent to e.preventDefault()
     return false;
-  }
+  },
 });
 ```

 > Note that if you use `barba.go()` directive without returning `false`, you will be redirected to the requested URL because Barba uses `barba.force()` to reach the page.

 #### timeout

 On slow network or with a high page weight, the server can take time to give a response to the user.
-In case the page take **more than timeout** to be loaded, it lead Barba to abort the transition and display a *Timeout error [2000]* message.
+In case the page take **more than timeout** to be loaded, it lead Barba to abort the transition and display a _Timeout error [2000]_ message.

 To prevent this behavior, you can increase the `timeout`: